subsoap/appodeal-monkey-x-ios-plugin/README.md

 ![Alt text](http://i.imgur.com/Wvbvkqe.png)

 All done, now you can launch your project in XCode.
+If something goes wrong ensure that you have followed the steps proplerly, and that a basic Monkey project can be built and ran on your device.
+A good sample to use is bananas/mak/bouncingaliens.monkey